gordody/spotify-playlist-shuffle/README.md

 * Spotify Web API (0.22.1): https://github.com/jmperez/spotify-web-api-js

 # TODO
+* Renumber tracks after upload
+* Move `Load tracks` to the front of the line
+* Add random shuffle option to playlist sorter
 * When loading tracks, hide the playlists
 * When done with the tracks, show the playlists
 * Use [Search API|https://developer.spotify.com/web-api/search-item/] to find a playlist